hoalv/mpi_md5/README.md

 - edit md5 code that you want to find it's plaintext by change value of "code" in function main() in main.cpp

 #run
-open terminal and cd to the folder you save your code, typing: mpic++ main.cpp -o main
+-open terminal and cd to the folder you save your code, typing:
+ + mpic++ main.cpp -o main
-  mpirun -np "number of process you want" main
+ + mpirun -np "number of process you want" main
   ex: mpirun -np 10 main